-- Entering Into Relationships with Academic Institutions and Biotechnology Companies.
+• Entering Into Relationships with Academic Institutions and Biotechnology Companies.
 Many academic institutions and biotechnology companies perform extensive research on the molecular and structural biology of potential drug development targets.
-By entering into relationships with these institutions, we believe we can significantly reduce the time, cost and risks involved in drug development.
+By entering into relationships with these institutions, we believe we can leverage this respective research to significantly reduce the time, cost and risks involved in drug development.
 Our collaborative relationships with such organizations may lead to the licensing of one or more drug targets or compounds.
 Upon licensing a drug target or promising compound from one of these institutions, the scientists from the institution typically become working partners as members of our structure-based drug design teams.
-We believe this makes us a more attractive development partner to these scientists.
+We believe this makes us a more attractive development partner to these scientists since they can continue to have some involvement in the continuing development of the program.
 In addition, we collaborate with outside experts in a number of areas, including crystallography, molecular modeling, combinatorial chemistry, biology, pharmacology, oncology, cardiology, immunology and infectious diseases.
 These collaborations enable us to complement our internal capabilities without adding costly overhead.
 We believe this strategy allows us to save valuable time and expense, and further diversify and strengthen our portfolio of drug candidates.
-An example of such a collaborative relationship is the arrangement that we have with The University of Alabama at Birmingham ("UAB"), which has resulted in the initiation of several of our early drug development programs. - Developing Drug Development Candidates or Licensing Them to Other Parties.
+An example of such a collaborative relationship is the arrangement that we have with Albert Einstein College of Medicine of Yeshiva University ("AECOM") and Industrial Research Limited ("IRL") who are the licensors of our PNP inhibitor programs.

+Developing Drug Development Candidates or Licensing Them to Other Parties.
 We generally plan to advance drug candidates through initial and/or early-stage drug development.
 For larger disease indications requiring complex clinical trials, our strategy is to license drug candidates to pharmaceutical or biotechnology partners for final development and global marketing.
-We believe partnerships are a good source of development payments, license fees, milestone payments and royalties.
+We believe partnerships are a good source of development payments, license fees, future event payments and royalties.
 They also reduce the costs and risks, and increase the effectiveness, of late-stage product development, regulatory approval, manufacturing and marketing.
-We believe that focusing on discovery and early-stage drug development while benefiting from our partners' proven development and commercialization expertise will reduce our internal expenses and allow us to have a larger number of drug candidates progress to late-stage drug development.
+We believe that focusing on discovery and early-stage drug development while benefiting from our partners' proven development and commercialization expertise will reduce our internal expenses and allow us to have a larger number of drug candidates progress to later stages of drug development.
 However, after establishing a lead product candidate, we are willing to license that candidate during any stage of the development process we determine to be beneficial to the company and to the ultimate development and commercialization of that drug candidate.
-For some smaller niche disease indications markets, we may choose to complete development, manufacture, and where appropriate market and distribute any approved drugs ourselves, such as forodesine hydrochloride for T-cell leukemias.
+For some smaller niche disease indications markets, we may choose to develop, manufacture, and where appropriate market and distribute any approved drugs ourselves, such as FodosineTM for certain T-cell and B-cell cancers in the U.S.